 - Depressed Fracture: This type of skull fracture causes the skull to indent or cave in and may likely cause subsequent brain injury.

 These fractures occur when the victim suffers a blow to the head.
-This often happens in a car accidents, slip-and-fall accidents, other types of blunt-force or sharp trauma.
+This often happens in a car accident, slip-and-fall accidents, other types of blunt-force or sharp trauma.

 Symptoms of Skull Fractures